mensbeam/Arsse/README.md

 #### Errors and ambiguities

+- TTRSS accepts base64-encoded passwords, though this is undocumented; The Arsse accepts base64-encoded passwords as well
 - TTRSS sometimes returns an incorrect count from the `setArticleLabel` operation; The Arsse returns a correct count in all cases
 - TTRSS sometimes returns out-of-date cached information; The Arsse does not use caches as TTRSS does, so information is always current
 - TTRSS returns results for _feed_ ID `-3` when providing the `getHeadlines` operation with _category_ ID `-3`; The Arsse retuns the correct results